xtrime-ru/antizapret-vpn-docker/README.md

 ## Legacy clients support

-If your clients do not have GCM chiphers support you can use legacy CBC ciphers.
+If your clients do not have GCM ciphers support you can use legacy CBC ciphers.
-DCO is incompatable with legacy ciphers and will be disabled.
+DCO is incompatible with legacy ciphers and will be disabled.
 This is also increase CPU load.
 1. Set ENV variable `CBC_CIPHERS=1` in docker-compose.yml.
 2. Restart container.
 3. Download and apply updated .ovpn files from `keys/client/` folder.